How to Build a Taxi App like Uber & What’s the Cost?

 Over the past five years, app-based ride-hailing services have displaced traditional taxi companies.
-They offer convenience, transparency, security, sharing, competitive pricing, and attractive offers, and the overall cost of taxi app development is becoming more affordable as more advanced technology becomes available — features that were virtually unheard of earlier.
+They offer convenience, transparency, security, sharing, competitive pricing, and attractive offers, and the overall cost of taxi app development is becoming more affordable as more advanced technology becomes available β€” features that were virtually unheard of earlier.

 Curious to know what it costs to create a taxi app like Uber, and what’s involved in building one?
 Or maybe you’re more interested in any details related to the creation of logistics products?
 Our team also has experience developing food delivery apps, including for Fortune 500 companies.
 Visit our case studies to learn more.

-In this article, our transportation software development team will break down the seemingly overwhelming process of building a taxi app into simple steps such as market research, required features, planning development in stages, and finally, estimating costs.
+In this article, our transportation software development team will break down the seemingly overwhelming process of building a taxi app into simple steps such as market research, required features, planning development in stages, and estimating costs.

 Taxi App Market – A Global Perspective

 China, with a user penetration of 36.4%, leads the global revenue generation market.
-It’s expected to make $55 billion in 2020, followed by the US ($41 bn) and India ($26 bn).
+It’s expected to make $55 billion in 2020, followed by the US ($41 billion) and India ($26 billion).

-As populations continue to migrate towards cities, many transportation services companies have elaborated on the taxi app model and added different layers to it.
-Apps that provide self–driving cars, bike taxis, and scooter rentals have carved their own niche in the crowded transportation market.
+As populations migrate towards cities, many transportation services companies have elaborated on the taxi app model and added different layers to it.
+Apps that provide self–driving cars, bike taxis, and scooter rentals have carved their niche in the crowded transportation market.
 In addition to being affordable, these mediums reduce congestion in cities, control pollution, and are viewed as sustainable, environment-friendly options.

 Read Also: Eight Latest Logistics Trends in the Supply Chain Industry